Alvi-N64/pokeruby/README.md

 This is an Indonesian translation of Pokémon Ruby and Sapphire based on the pret decompilation.

-Kalau judulnya ikut diterjemahkan jadi
+Kalau judulnya ikut diterjemahin jadi
 Pokémon Rubi & Pokémon Safir.

 # Rencana